40 Horses from all breeds and backgrounds

 concrete, and marble of downtown Houston.

 All thriving, healthier than ever, with vet bills cut in half.
 Which pretty much shoots holes in the theory that all horses cannot go barefoot.
 All of these did.
 Successfully!
-In fact, most of the Houston Mounted Patrol horses work the streets bitless.
+And most of the Houston Mounted Patrol horses work the streets bitless.
 The success of this program has now caused other mounted patrols around the country, most recently Austin, Texas, to go barefoot.

-Read below how this amazing success story came about.
+amazing success story came about.

 How the Houston Police Department Became a Barefoot Herd of Hard Working Horses